 CIS 202 Fundamentals of Information Systems (A).
 Prerequisite: CSC 104 or CIS 106.
 Introduces the use of information systems and information technology in organizations.
 Considers concepts of information management, systems theory, quality, enhanced decision making, and added value in products and services.
 Stresses information technology, including computing and telecommunications systems.
 Teaches students to analyze requirements, define an information system, and develop custom solutions to enhance productivity.
 3 Cr.
 Every Semester.

 CIS 206 Information Technology Tools (A).
-Prerequisite: CSC 104 or CIS 106.
+(Prerequisite CSC 104 or CIS 106 or CIS116).
 Develops intermediate level proficiency in key office productivity and information technology tools.
 Includes these topics: operating systems, graphical user interfaces, word processing, desktop publishing, grammar and style checkers, office presentations, multimedia documents, spreadsheets and advanced applications, business charts, Internet and intranet, e-mail, World Wide Web, search engines, and Web publishing.
 Requires extensive hands-on laboratory exercises.
 1 Cr.
 Every Semester.

 CIS 217 Fundamentals of Business Computing (A).
 Provides a broad overview of topics, technologies and terms associated with the use of computers in business organizations.
 Includes topics such as hardware, software, networks, information and reporting systems, e-commerce, and databases.
 Provides an opportunity for students to develop spreadsheet skills consistent with level one certification.
 Requires completion of laboratory assignments outside of class.
 3 Cr.
 Every Semester.